Cookie Dough Cheesecake

 You can serve your chilled chocolate chip cookie dough cheesecake as is, or you can decorate it to make it extra special.

 I always love whipped cream on cheesecakes, and piped swirls of it are so pretty!
-A mini chocolate chip cookie and a sprinkling of miniature chocolate chips on each dollop is both pretty and provides a hint of what is waiting inside the cheesecake!
+A mini chocolate chip cookie and a sprinkling of miniature chocolate chips on each dollop are both pretty and provide a hint of what is waiting inside the cheesecake!

 Another option is to top with chocolate ganache, if you’re making this for a big chocolate lover!
 You can follow the recipes for making ganache on my chocolate cherry cheesecake recipe.